 Replacement of the disinfectant solution will also depend on the degree of traffic flow; more frequent replacement will be needed in large or busy areas or when organic debris accumulates in the boot bath.
 Phenolic compounds are most commonly used for boot baths, due to their effectiveness in the presence of organic matter.

 Boot bath solutions should be kept from freezing, and protected from rain to avoid overdilution.
-Rubber boots may be a better choice for footwear, because they can be soaked for the as long as the disinfectant requires.
+Rubber boots may be a better choice for footwear, because they can be soaked for as long as the disinfectant requires.

 Supplies for a boot bath are simple and inexpensive: